 I also value the sensitivity test.
 I use a detailed analysis spreadsheet that allows me to assist a client in analyzing not only their cap rate and cash-on-cash return but also the impact of interest rates and using leverage to purchase a property.
 Two hundred basis points higher in interest rate can directly impact the bottom line of net income, meaning it’s critical for an investor to know and understand leverage.

-The good news is this, as Mckenna notes: “Rising interest rates are usually a sign of solid and healthy economic growth, which can also increase the value of a property.”
+The good news is this, as Mckenna notes: “Rising interest rates are usually a sign of solid and healthy economic growth, which can also increase the value of a commercial property investment.”

 This is an excellent time to invest in multifamily properties in the Eugene and Springfield areas.
 The professionals at Pacwest Commercial Real Estate are Eugene multifamily experts.
 We’re here to help you find the right property to meet your investment goals, and to guide you through the process.
 You can reach us at 541-687-5871.